mongodb/mongo/src/mongo/db/catalog/README.md

 * Majority read concern is enabled.

-The [Recover To A Timestamp (RTT) rollback algorithm](https://github.com/mongodb/mongo/blob/04b12743cbdcfea11b339e6ad21fc24dec8f6539/src/mongo/db/repl/README.md#rollback) supports resuming index builds interrupted at the collection scan phase.
+The [Recover To A Timestamp (RTT) rollback algorithm](https://github.com/mongodb/mongo/blob/04b12743cbdcfea11b339e6ad21fc24dec8f6539/src/mongo/db/repl/README.md#rollback) supports resuming index builds interrupted at any phase.
 On entering rollback, the resumable index information is persisted to disk using the same mechanism as shutdown.
 We resume the index build using the startup recovery logic that RTT uses to bring the node back to a writable state.